tig-foundation/tig-monorepo/docs/challenges/hypergraph.md

 A hypergraph is a structure made up of:
 * Nodes, each belonging to one or more hyperedges.
-* Hyperedges, each containing one or more nodes.
+* Hyperedges, each containing two or more nodes.

 TIG's generation method is such that:
 * The weight/cost of nodes and hyperedges are fixed at 1 (in some variants costs can be different)